Jeremiah 48 – A Word of Judgment Against Moab

 And shall devour the brow of Moab,

 The crown of the head of the sons of tumult.

 Woe to you, O Moab!

 For your sons have been taken captive,

 “Yet I will bring back the captives of Moab

-In the latter days,” says the LORD.
+In the latter days,” says the Lord.

 Thus far is the judgment of Moab.

 a.
 Fear and the pit and the snare shall be upon you: God promised that the judgment to come upon Moab would be thorough.
-If someone escaped on aspect of it, another aspect of judgment would catch up with them.
+If someone escaped an aspect of it, another aspect of judgment would catch up with them.

 i.
 Thompson observed on Jeremiah 48:45-46: “It would appear that these verses consist of free quotation from the old song of Heshbon which occurs in Numbers 21:28-29 and also from Numbers 24:17.
 We may see in these words a claim that Balaam’s oracle against Moab was about to be enacted.”
 (Thompson)